mike706574/flapjack/docs/overview.md

 ## Parsing

-To parse a delimited record, use `parse` on your format, passing the raw text in as the only argument:
+To parse a record, use `parse` on your format, passing the raw text in as the only argument:

 ```java
 ParseResult result = format.parse("bop,1");